Dual Diagnosis Treatment Fremont, OH

 Firelands Counseling/recovery Services - 22.5 miles from Fremont, OH

-Firelands Counseling/recovery Services is a dual-diagnosis treatment center in Sandusky, Ohio that offers treatment for alcohol or drug addiction and mental health disorders that include OCD as well as binge eating.
+Firelands Counseling/recovery Services is a dual diagnosis treatment center in Sandusky, Ohio that provides treatment for mental health and substance use disorders that include PTSD as well as avoidant personality disorder.

 Address: 1925 Hayes Avenue, Sandusky, OH 44870 in Erie County